Understanding & Overcoming Fear

 Immediate Exposure Technique

-For an external fear, such as a fear of spiders, this would involve holding a spider in your hand, or letting it crawl all over your body.
-For an internal fear, such as a fear of asking a woman out on a date, this would involve going up to as many women as possible with the aim of meeting them again at some point in the future.
+For an external fear, such as a fear of spiders, this would involve holding a spider in your hand or letting it crawl all over your body.
+For an internal fear, such as a fear of asking someone out on a date, this would involve going up to as many women/men as possible with the aim of meeting them again at some point in the future.

-As you can imagine, this technique tends to cause lots of immediate anxiety and panic, as you are being put close to something you strongly repel.
+As you can imagine, this technique tends to cause lots of immediate anxiety and panic as you are confronting a fear head on.
 The natural reaction to the emotions that you experience are to get away as soon as possible.

 Gradual Exposure Technique